-How to install WSL2 (Windows Subsystem for Linux 2) on Windows 10
+How to install WSL on Windows 10 (2024)

-• To install WSL2 on Windows 10, open Command Prompt as admin and run “wsl –install.”
+• To install WSL on Windows 10, open Command Prompt (or PowerShell) as admin and run wsl --install to install all the WSL2 components and the Ubuntu Linux distro.

-Install WSL2 on Windows 10
+Install WSL on Windows 10 from Command Prompt or PowerShell

 To install Windows Subsystem for Linux on Windows 10, use these steps: